 117. Ask people to create a vision board

 Vision boards are a way for people to associate images with the things they want to achieve in life.
+While this wellness idea may be a bit out of the box, many employees find that vision boards can help them set both achievable and lofty goals for their lives.
+These vision boards can include career ambitions, interests and hobbies, relationship goals, and anything that is important to them.
 Christine Kane breaks down how to create a vision board in 5 steps.

 Setup a jar with strips of paper and a pen next to it for people to acknowledge someone else’s work.
 Read the acknowledgements aloud during your weekly team meetings.

 So what ideas are you using for your wellness program?
-If we’ve missed an awesome idea let us know in the comments below.
+If we’ve missed an awesome ideas for wellness or just wellbeing at work ideas in general – let us know in the comments below.